-Its strong citric acid is found to neutralize lactic acid, a main cause of muscle pain after a vigorous exercise, or just fatigue in general.
+The strong citric acid is found to neutralize lactic acid, which is a main cause of muscle pain after a vigorous exercise, or can help combat fatigue in general.
 A substance called mumefral in umeboshi plum is found to help cleanse the blood and promote better circulation.

-Adiponectin – a hormone in this pickle – is found to stimulate the secretion of insulin and fat burning in the body.
+Adiponectin is a hormone in this pickle, and has been found to stimulate the secretion of insulin and fat burning in the body.
 This hormone is also used in medicine for diabetes.
 Umeboshi also has antihistamine effect, which may help relieve allergies.

 For headaches, you can eat half an umeboshi plum and put the other half on your temple for a while.

 Umeboshi has also been commonly used to prevent or relieve cold & flu symptoms in Japan.
 As the holiday and cold and flu seasons approach, I’d strongly recommend that you have umebosh plum i in the kitchen as your “multi-purpose remedy.”

 Get umeboshi plum from health food stores such as Whole Foods, not from Japanese grocery stores, as many Japanese brands contain too many additives and no health benefit.
 You can also buy umeboshi on Amazon.
 For healing purpose, you can put 1/2 to 1 umeboshi plum directly into your mouth (remember that there is likely a plum pit hiding inside), or put one plum in a tea cup, pour 1/3 cup of hot water or kukicha tea, and drink and eat – this is called umesho bancha tea– click for the recipe.
 Another alternative is using ume paste, which might be easier than using the whole plum, and can be easily mixed into teas and other sauces.